Assetto Corsa: Modding

 The game was designed to support extensive modification and creation of additional cars and tracks by users themselves.
 A special WYSIWYG editor, bundled with the game, enables importing of 3D models (in FBX file format) and allows artists to assign properties and material shaders to objects, with an emphasis on ease of use.
 The editor exports a single game model file and does not allow opening of, or addition of objects to, an already exported file.
 The game also supports addition of third party widgets and plugins written in Python, C++ and C#, for uses such as telemetry or interface enhancements.
+The engine's flexibility has allowed Assetto Corsa to be played far beyond its life cycle, with the game setting record player counts on Steam ten years after its release.

+One of the most prominent mods for the game is an engine extension by modder Ilja Jusupov called "Custom Shaders Patch", implementing numerous graphical enhancements, new features, physics tweaks, and bug fixes not present in the original game.

-The engine's flexibility has led to widespread content ripping, with users porting assets from other first-party racing games into Assetto Corsa.
-Kunos Simulazioni co-founder Marco Massarutto has previously acknowledged and condemned the practice, with it influencing the development of the game's successor Assetto Corsa EVO with regards to modding as a feature.
+While Assetto Corsa has become a hub for a wide range of players, including artists and designers, to showcase and, in some cases, monetize their work, it has conversely facilitated widespread content ripping, with users porting assets from other first-party racing titles into the game.
+Kunos Simulazioni co-founder Marco Massarutto has publicly acknowledged and condemned the practice, with it influencing the development of the game's successor Assetto Corsa EVO with regards to modding as a feature.